 Cheating and other forms of academic dishonesty and misconduct run contrary to the purposes of higher education and will not be tolerated.
-Academic dishonesty includes, but is not limited to, plagiarism, copying answers or work done by another student (either on an exam or an assignment), allowing another student to copy from you, and using unauthorized materials during an exam.
-The Regental Institution's policy and procedures on cheating and academic dishonesty can be found in your home institution's Student Handbook and the governing Board of Regents policies can be found in BOR Policy 2.9.2 and BOR Policy 3.4.1.
+Academic dishonesty includes, but is not limited to, AAC Guideline 5.3.A - Syllabi BOR Required Policy Statements (Last Revised 01/2023) Page 2 of 2 plagiarism, copying answers or work done by another student (either on an exam or an assignment), allowing another student to copy from you, and using unauthorized materials during an exam.
+The Regental Institution's policy and procedures on cheating and academic dishonesty can be found in your home institution's Student Handbook and the governing Board of Regents policies can be found in BOR Policy 2:33 and BOR Policy 3:4.
 The consequences for cheating and academic dishonesty are outlined in policy.